-- Enjoy a wide range of field trips, including a field study with the Karen Hill Tribe people, as well as elephant riding and bamboo rafting.
+- Enjoy a wide range of field trips, including a field study with the Karen Hill Tribe people, as well as elephant bathing and feeding and bamboo rafting.

-- Explore the "land of smiles" and real Buddhism in a country that is 95% Buddhist.
+- Explore the "land of smiles" and real Buddhism in a country that is 95 percent Buddhist.

 - Visit lovely mountain regions featuring rivers, rainforests, national parks, nature preserves, and tea and coffee plantations.